AlanRostem/SteelPurge/README.md

 by the player's choice.
 In addition, there will be progression in the gameplay itself.
 As previously mentioned, scrap and waves are a form of progression in the gameplay.

+#### Waves

+A *Wave* is a number indicating the difficulty level in which the enemies currently are.
+Killing the maximum amount of enemies on a wave increases the wave number.
+The wave starts at one and increases to infinity.
+The higher the waves the less scrap is required to be able to convert it into *Black Hat Keys*.

+#### Black Hat Keys

+*Black Hat Keys* are a currency that the player can keep outside of the gameplay.
+They are used to unlock *Ballistations*.
+At the spawn location for the player, there is a *Workbench* where the player can craft *Black Hat Keys* and "deposit" them (essentially saves the amount of *Black Hat Keys*).

+#### Scrap

+*Scrap* is a gameplay progression unit that is essentially the currency of the game. *Scrap* can be used to make weapons and ammo and also upgrade the weapons.
+All *Scrap* is deleted when losing or quitting a game.